Master of Business Administration (MBA) Degree, Online Program

 Leave of Absence (LOA) Policy

 A leave of absence requested after the first day of class (“late LOA”) is only considered in verified extreme or exceptional personal circumstances.
-Late LOAs result in W on the transcript and are subject to the tuition refund schedule on the Academic Calendar as of the request date.
+Late LOAs result in W's (Withdrawals) on the transcript and are subject to the tuition refund schedule on the Academic Calendar as of the request date.
 A student requesting a late LOA should expect to be on leave the following semester as well (or for students in the MBA Degree, Online Program (MBA@Rice) the following quadmester).
 Students requiring a leave of absence for medical reasons should review the Medical Leave of Absence policy for all graduate students.

 A student who does not qualify for a late LOA may withdraw from the university at any point (subject to the tuition refund schedule on the Academic Calendar).